LLNL/ExaCA/README.md

 ```
 ./build/install/bin/grain_analysis analysis/examples/AnalyzeDirS.txt
 ```
 Note that the path to the files needed for analysis, e.g. `TestProblemDirS.vtk` and `TestProblemDirS.log`, are configurable inputs within the analysis input file.
+More information about running the analysis executable is located in `analysis/README.md`

 ## Citing ExaCA